dabernado/iris/iris-ref.md

 ### Control/Memory
 ```
+START <-> END		: ?a <-> ?a
+ * Denotes start/end of function; operationally equivalent to ID

 CALL f <-> UNCALL f		: ?a <-> ?b
 	where f: ?a <-> ?b
  * Invoke function forwards/backwards on datatype
- * f = name of invoked function, stored in a hash table with function address
+ * f = name of invoked function, translated to start + end indices in bytecode

 READ c <-> WRITE c		: ?a <-> (?b * ?a)
  * Read/write data to/from external communication channel with ?a as